TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

   ```

 ### [Remove-JcSdkPolicyGroup](Remove-JcSdkPolicyGroup.md)
-This endpoint allows you to delete a Configuration (Policy) Group.
+This endpoint allows you to delete a Policy Group.

 #### Sample Request
 ```